 What to do During an Attack

-When a sudden episode occurs, it's likely you will experience all the symptoms at once.
+When a sudden episode occurs, it's likely you will experience all or at least many of the symptoms at once.

 At first, Vertigo could make you feel unsteady and lose balance.
 To help deal with the condition when an episode strikes, you should: